jennbing/fc-tt-input/README.md

 (https://github.com/vlfeat/autonn)
 - TT-toolbox Version 2.2.2 is a MATLAB implementation of basic operations with tensors in low-parametric representation of high-dimensional tensors.
 (https://github.com/oseledets/TT-Toolbox)
-- TensorNet implementation of the Tensor Train layer (TT-layer) of a neural network.
+- TensorNet is a Matlab implementation of the Tensor Train layer (TT-layer) of a neural network.
 (https://github.com/Bihaqo/TensorNet)

 ## Hardwares: